3 Big Ways Technology Can Improve Your Senior’s Life

 The opportunities are endless - from cycling classes to chair yoga, programs can be found for anyone no matter what their physical abilities are.
-You or your can scan the internet for different virtual fitness classes that best fit their needs, capabilities, and interests.
+You or your loved one can scan the internet for different virtual fitness classes that best fit their needs, capabilities, and interests.

 Be sure to find a fall detection device that can be used outside of the home.

 Technology can be used to support a senior’s independence while providing peace of mind to concerned loved ones.
 It can be used in a variety of ways, depending on the specific needs of your loved one.

 Medication management can be an obstacle for seniors wanting to safely age in place, especially if they have a memory impairment.

-Automatic pill dispensers allow your to fill a pill box and get reminders when it is time to take the medication.
+Automatic pill dispensers allow your loved one to fill a pill box and get reminders when it is time to take the medication.
 They also keep medications secured until it’s time to take them which decreases the risk of accidental overdose.

 For individuals with mild memory loss, a stove shut-off can be a helpful tool in the event a memory lapse occurs resulting in the stove being left on.

-However, for seniors living with memory impairment, video cameras can be one way to check in remotely if you’re providing long-distance care and require a technology solution.
+However, for seniors living with memory impairment, video cameras can be one way to check in remotely if you’re providing long-distance care and require a real-time technology solution.

-It’s important to keep in mind that when it comes to aging in place, all these still do not replace the importance of a caregiver being present, but they can go a long way in increasing safety.
+It’s important to keep in mind that when it comes to aging in place, all these technological developments still do not replace the importance of a caregiver being present, but they can go a long way in increasing safety.

 People’s lives can be vastly impacted by technological innovations.
 As our society becomes more and more comfortable with these tools, the impact of technology will continue to grow.